c19witness/uk-covid19-inquiry/2023-10-19_module-2/1_Professor_Catherine_Noakes.rst

 **Counsel Inquiry**: Okay.
 And :outline:`airborne`?

-**Professor Catherine Noakes**: So :outline:`airborne` transmission, or, as you said, aerosol, refers to when there are very small particles containing the virus, these get emitted when we -- through our respiratory activities, and these are the particles that can remain in the air and travel over some distance.
+**Professor Catherine Noakes**: So :outline:`airborne` transmission, or, as you said, :outline:`aerosol`, refers to when there are very small particles containing the virus, these get emitted when we -- through our respiratory activities, and these are the particles that can remain in the air and travel over some distance.

 Often ":outline:`airborne`" is used to describe longer-range transmission, so to the other side of a room, but actually it also happens when you're close to somebody, because those small :outline:`aerosols` are also present at close range, they don't just sort of magically get to the far distance.